zivmax/cs132-elevator/doc/specification/specification.md

 <img src="./imgs/GUIs/target_floor.png" width="600"/>
 </div>

+#### S1.2 Target floor state Logic Implementation

-#### S1.2 Click Event
+#### S1.3 Click Event

-Once being clicked, the floor button is considered 'activated' in red and will not respond to further clicking until the elevator has reached the target floor and the button turns back to the 'idle' in blue, the specific click event will be presented in the UML sequence diagram below:
+Once being clicked, the *floor button* is considered `'activated'` in **red** and will not respond to further clicking until the elevator has reached the target floor and the button turns back to the `'idle'` in **blue**, the specific click event will be presented in the UML sequence diagram below:

 ### S2：Call Up/Down Implementation

-This part here will explain the implementation and click event of call up/down buttons in detail along with its graphical user interface.
+This part here will explain the implementation and click event of *call up/down button* in detail along with its graphical user interface.

 #### S2.1: GUI
 Floor 1 and 2 have both call up and down button while floor 3 only has call down and floor 1 only has call up.
 All buttons are initially **pale blue**, once a passenger presses, it highlights in **red** as shown below: